 - A successfully tamed animal will become docile and not attack the trainer, though may still attack other perceived threats if not further trained

 - Taming is not required if the animal is already tamed or domesticated, such as in the case of livestock or an animal raised in the care of humans (etc…) from birth

-- If attempting to tame an animal in combat each taming stat roll takes one AND to complete, therefore requires effectively 1 round per level of the animal, with the same rule of one failed constituting a failure to tame the animal for that day
+- If attempting to tame an animal in combat each taming stat roll takes one instant AND action to complete, therefore requires effectively 1 round per level of the animal, with the same rule of one failed stat roll-off constituting a failure to tame the animal for that day

 - Animal companions that are to be used as mounts require an additional step before they can be trained, this is called Breaking the mount

 - In order to break a mount it must first be tamed, unless it is already domesticated

 - Breaking a mount follows the exact same process as taming (one time per level) but cannot be attempted on the same day that the mount was tamed

 - If failing one or more of the mount breaking stat roll offs the mount will usually just buck the trainer off and call it a day (may result in a minor impact injury and cannot be attempted again that day)